 The Birth of the Accidental Caregiver

-After that tea, my life was never the same again.
+Thirty seconds into the meeting and my life was never the same again.

 Maria never got to read the book, but I know she knows that I share with audiences what they could never get from any movie or history book: her peerless Joie de Vivre that will be a part of me forever.